ChiragKotian/Smart-irrigator/README.md

 ## Credits:

-_This project was made by [me](https://chiragkotian.github.io), Anoop and Aditya.D with help from Shivam, Prajawal, Aditya.R and Devang._
+_This project was made by [me](https://chiragkotian.github.io), Anoop and Aditya.D with help from Shivam, Prajwal, Aditya.R and Devang._